 Then I met my husband, who was Creative Director at a digital design agency.
 When I told him about my old information design job and why I loved it, he said ‘You should do UX’.
 I started looking into it and thought ‘Yes – this is for me!’

-So, presumably your research led you to find the UX Design Institute?
+How did you find the UX Design Institute?

 Things were looking good for my career transition into UX and the Head of the UX department suggested I do a course to formalise my skills, so I found and booked onto your two day face-to-face course.
 I then followed that up with your short online course and both of these confirmed that UX was definitely what I wanted to do.